davefoxy/SwiftBomb/README.md

 ```
 Check out the documentation on the `Resource` objects to see exactly what's available for each type.

-## Error Handling
+### Error Handling
-All interactions with SwiftBomb optionally return a `RequestError` enum if something's gone wrong.
+All interactions with SwiftBomb optionally return a `Request` error enum.
 Check out [it's reference](http://cocoadocs.org/docsets/SwiftBomb/0.1.0/Enums/RequestError.html) for the possible errors.
 In addition, some can return `NSError` objects representing the detail of what went wrong.
 For example:

 ```swift
 SwiftBomb.fetchGames("Metal Gear Solid") { result, error in